 As a result of the teleworking experience, the Facilities Management Division (FMD) asked departments to reconsider their space needs.
-Based of this analysis, FMD determined that the departments currently in the aging Administration Building could be consolidated into the Chinook Building and King Street Center in downtown Seattle, the Blackriver Building in Renton, plus a small amount of leased office space.
-These moves will mostly occur in late 2020 with a few occurring in 2021.
+Based on this analysis, FMD determined that the departments currently in the aging Administration Building could be consolidated into the Chinook Building and King Street Center in downtown Seattle, the Blackriver Building in Renton, plus a small amount of leased office space.
+These moves will mostly occur in 2021 with a few in early 2022.
 The closure of the Administration Building will save about \$5 million in operating costs in the 2021-2022 biennium and will also avoid \$40 million in deferred maintenance costs.